medispring/icure-form/README.md

 - labelPosition: string - the favoured position of the labels in the form.
 This option can or cannot be honoured by the renderer.
 - formValuesContainer: FormValuesContainer<FieldValue, FieldMetadate> : the form values container that contains the values of the form
 - language: string - the language in which the form should be displayed
-- codesProvider: CodesProvider - an optional provider that provides codifications for the form
 - optionsProvider: OptionsProvider - an optional provider that provides options for some fields of the form (like dropdown fields)
 - translationsProvider: TranslationsProvider - an optional provider that provides translations for the form